 Wetlands cover around 22% of Estonian surface, with 6% belonging to bogs.
 In the whole world, only the surface of Finland, our neighbour to the north, has more wetlands than Estonia, and Estonians take a lot of pride in that.
-Walking in bogs and picking berries are a few of Estonians’ favourite things to do, which is all very nice indeed, but what is a bog then?
-As a tour company we take groups to bogs quite often, meaning we get that question a lot!
+Walking in bogs and picking berries are a few of Estonians’ favourite things to do.
+However, what exactly is a bog?
+As a tour company we take groups to nature tours and we get that question a lot!
 Let’s clear this up once and for all.

-2) The plants look weird and different
+2) The plants in bogs look weird and different

 3) You are surrounded by small ponds that look brown, scary and bottomless

 Bogs accumulate a tremendous amount of water that eventually turns into bog pools.
 The water in the bog pools looks really, really dark and brown.
 No, it’s not highly polluted, nor is it a gate to the deep abyss of never-ending torture in hell – it’s just organic matter.
 Despite the feeling that the bog monster can grab a hold of your leg and engage you in a fight for your life, the crazy Estonians still go for relaxing swims in the bog pools… (I assure you, there are no bog monsters).
 Try out swimming in bog pools during this Estonian Bogs and Sauna Tour so that you can later spend two hours to relax and warm up in typical Estonian sauna.
 You can read more about Estonian sauna culture here.

-4) You encounter a bog mummy
+4) You can be encountered by a bog mummy or even an alien

 To be completely honest, seeing a bog mummy under every shrub is highly unlikely.
 However, there have been some archaeological discoveries.
 Finding mummified bodies hundreds or even thousands of years old in bogs can happen.
 Lack of oxygen and an acidic environment in peat preserves the body so well that encountering a mummy is like the best birthday gift for archaeologists.
 In Estonian folklore we have the Guardian Spirit of the Wetlands, Charmer of the Lakes and Rivers and will-o’-the-wisps.
 Our tour guides include both knowledge about the nature as well as fun folk stories and tales to all our day trips and nature tours.
 Join us to hear more!

 There are many things that are hard to explain but it is clear that the bogs ooze mystery!
 While in Estonia, visiting a bog is highly recommended to get a true feeling of our nature.
 We have a lot of bogs in Estonia, with most well-known being the Viru bog in Lahemaa National Park.
 It’s just a short ride away from Tallinn.
 However, Kõnnu Suursoo, very close to Viru bog, is one of our favourite ones.